leen-duafi/reading-notes/class03.md

 example, it may also contain a phone number or email address

-The **ins** element can be used to show content that has been inserted into a document, while the **del** element can show text that has been deleted from it.

-The **s** element indicates
-something that is no longer
-accurate or relevant (but that should not be deleted)

 The unordered list is created
 with the **<ul>** element.